 Sans serif fonts

-As the font seems very clean and professional, writing a witty or even a cynical message can give the sticker a satirical factor.
-Slightly reminiscent of the Off-White company’s logo and colors, its class and simplicity make this font so versatile for a variety of different purposes.
+As the font seems very clean and professional, writing a witty or cynical message can give the sticker a satirical factor.
+Slightly reminiscent of the Off-White company’s logo and colors, its class and simplicity make this font versatile for various purposes.